 If they attend the morning session, they will need to bring a lunch and drink with them.
 If they are only here for the afternoon, they should already have eaten lunch.
-We will provide one snack (drink included) in the morning and one in the afternoon.
-We also hold money for the vending machine to purchase their own drink or snack, please leave the money at the kiosk and we will hold it for your child until snack time.
+We will provide water and a snack in both the morning and afternoon session each day.
+If your child would like to bring money for the vending machine to purchase their own drink or snack, please leave the money at the kiosk and we will hold it for your child until snack time.

 What do the children do?

-The first hour of each session is open gym.
-This is where we explain all of the gym rules to the children, and then they get to choose where they want to play.
-The coaches are stationed throughout the gym”like lifeguard” supervising the children.
-Then, we break the children into their groups, and they stay with the same teacher for the rest of the session.
-The teachers take their groups to different events every 15 minutes.
-The kids will learn gymnastics, play games, and participate in team building and problem solving activities.
+Campers will be split into groups according to their age during each camp session.
+The coach will take their groups to different events every 15 minutes.
+The kids will learn gymnastics, play games, and participate in team-building and problem-solving activities.
 There is also a 30-minute rotation in each session where the kids have some downtime.
-Some examples of activities during this time, include: board games, arts and crafts, word puzzles and story time.
+Some examples of activities during this time include board games, arts and crafts, word puzzles, and storytime.

 What are the qualifications of your staff members?

 Most of our camp workers are in high school or college.
 Several of them have previous experience in gymnastics and/or cheerleading, as well as experience and a love of working with children.
-ASI runs background checks on every employee, and all of our staff members are required to receive ASI’s safety certification.
+ASI runs background checks on every employee, and all of our staff members are required to receive ASI’s safety and gymnastics certifications.